vinniefalco/LuaBridge/README.md

 ### Namespaces

-All LuaBridge registrations take place in a _namespace_, which loosely resembles a C++ namespace.
+All LuaBridge registrations take place in a _namespace_.
 When we refer to a _namespace_ we are always talking about a namespace in the Lua sense, which is implemented using tables.
-The namespace does not need to correspond to a C++ namespace; in fact no C++ namespaces need to exist at all unless you want them to.
+The namespace need not correspond to a C++ namespace;
+in fact no C++ namespaces need to exist at all unless you want them to.
 LuaBridge namespaces are visible only to Lua scripts; they are used as a logical grouping tool.
-To obtain access to the global namespace for a `lua_State* L` we use:
+To obtain access to the global namespace we write:

     getGlobalNamespace (L);

 This returns an object on which further registrations can be performed.
 The subsequent registrations will go into the global namespace, a practice which is not recommended.
-Instead, we can add a single global namespace like
+Instead, we can add our own namespace by writing:
-this:

     getGlobalNamespace (L)
       .beginNamespace ("test");

-This creates a table in `_G` (the global namespace in Lua) called "test".
-Since we have not performed any registrations, this table will be mostly empty, except for some necessary bookkeeping fields.
+This creates a table in `_G` called "test".
+Since we have not performed any registrations, this table will be empty except for some bookkeeping key/value pairs.
 LuaBridge reserves all identifiers that start with a double underscore.
 So `__test` would be an invalid name (although LuaBridge will silently accept it).
 Functions like `beginNamespace` return the corresponding object on which we can make more registrations.
 Given:

     getGlobalNamespace (L)
       .beginNamespace ("test")